 McClaurin knows first-hand what it means to lead under fire.
-She has led institutions through disaster recovery after tornado damages and stepped in to take charge after both the abrupt departure of the provost and president.
-This has given her experience in managing organizational and culture change, crisis management, diversity audits and conflicts, leadership development, and institutional recovery and stabilization.
+As President, only six months on the job, she led Shaw University through disaster recovery after tornado damages and stepped in to take charge as Deputy Provost at Fisk University after the abrupt departure of both the provost and president.
+This has given her hands-on experience in leading organizational and culture change, crisis management, institutional recovery and stabilization, diversity audits and conflicts, and leadership and faculty development.
 She uses this first-hand knowledge to support her clients in achieving their goals.

-Passion and a deep commitment to social justice have guided Dr. McClaurin through a successful journey as a senior executive, and now she wants to give back by leveraging what she’s learned in her work with clients; she is committed to helping others transform the world and using her unique leadership skill set to be of service to achieve sustainable and transformative results.
+Passion, clear values, and a deep commitment to social justice have guided Dr. McClaurin through a successful journey as a senior executive, and now she wants to give back by leveraging what she’s learned in her work with clients.
+For example, she uses her writing skills and gender expertise to write expert testimonies for immigration asylum seekers.
+McClaurin is committed to helping others transform the world and using her unique leadership skill set to be of service to achieve sustainable and transformational results.

-Her career spans the sectors of higher education, government, nonprofits and philanthropy, and her leadership background includes serving as Chief Diversity Officer at Teach For America, senior faculty at the Federal Executive Institute (FEI) where she taught leadership education to senior federal executives from agencies like the CIA, Veterans Affairs, NASA, DoD, DOE, and many others.
+Her career spans the sectors of higher education, government, nonprofits and philanthropy, and her leadership background includes serving as Program Officer for Education and Scholarship at the Ford Foundation and managing a $10.9M portfolio, senior faculty member at the Federal Executive Institute (FEI) where she taught leadership education to hundreds of senior federal executives from agencies like the CIA, Veterans Affairs, NASA, DoD, DOE, and many others.
 She also was Coordinator and Coach for the four USAID leadership programs at FEI.

 McClaurin has been awarded tenure twice as an Associate professor of anthropology, and received the following honors: A special award in 2017 for “Vision and Commitment” from the National Women’s Studies Association (NWSA) and the 2016 “Distinguished Alumni Award” from the University of Massachusetts Amherst.

-A prolific writer and experienced editor, McClaurin was a free-lance writer and Culture and Education Editor for Insight News of Minneapolis.
-She penned 78+ columns, and in 2015 earned recognition as “Best Columnist in the Nation” by Black Press of America and first-place recipient of the Emory O. Jackson National Column Writing Award given by the National Newspaper Publishers Association.
+A prolific writer and experienced editor, McClaurin is a free-lance writer and Culture and Education Editor for Insight News of Minneapolis.
+She has penned 78+ columns, and in 2015 earned recognition as “Best Columnist in the Nation” by Black Press of America as the first-place recipient of the Emory O. Jackson National Column Writing Award given by the National Newspaper Publishers Association.
 This made her Insight News’ first and only award-winning writer.
 In the academic arena, McClaurin’s edited book, Black Feminist Anthropology: Theory, Politics, Praxis and Poetics, was selected as an “Outstanding Academic Title” by Choice Magazine in 2002.
-Also an accomplished poet, her poetry has appeared in over 16 magazines and anthologies, and are translated into Spanish and Swedish.
+Also an accomplished poet, her poems have appeared in over 16 magazines and anthologies, and are translated into Spanish and Swedish.